magento/merchdocs/README.md

 By default, `check_links` is enabled.
 This option verifies every link in every project file, which can significantly increase build times when iterating many changes quickly.
-You can turn this off by adding the following line to your `_config.local.yml` file:
+You can turn off link checking by adding the following line to your `_config.local.yml` file:

     check_links: false